SpotX-Official/SpotX-Bash/README.md

 - Supports desktop client v1.1.84.716+
 - Snap installs on Linux are not supported
 - SpotX-Bash must be run prior to setting up Spicetify
+- Features such as audio quality, downloading/offline playback, etc are determined by account type (Free/Premium)

 ### Credits